 2. Margaret E. Knight: The Woman Who Invented the Paper Bag Machine

-Paper bags were flimsy and could not stand upright, making them impractical for carrying groceries or other goods.
-Knight wanted a sturdier design that could be mass-produced efficiently.
+Knight created a machine that folded and glued flat-bottom paper bags, making them strong and easy to use.
+At the time paper bags were flimsy and could not stand upright, making them impractical for carrying groceries or other goods.
+Margaret wanted a sturdier design that could be mass-produced efficiently.

 Her machine transformed retail and packaging industries, and flat-bottom paper bags are still in use today.
 Knight’s story is a powerful reminder of the creativity and perseverance of women inventors throughout history.